Preface

 Everything in the workbook is accessible to intermediate users except perhaps for Sections 13.3 and 13.4.

 The complete description of the US model is in Estimating How the Macroeconomy Works -- Fair (2004).
-The latest version of the model has been estimated through 2008:3.
-These estimates and the complete specification of the model are presented in The US Model Appendix A: October 30, 2008, which is an update of Appendix A in Fair (2004).
-See the Forecast Memo for the specification changes that have been made to the model from the version in Fair (2004).
+The latest version of the model has been estimated through 2011:1.
+These estimates and the complete specification of the model are presented in The US Model Appendix A: July 31, 2011, which is an update of Appendix A in Fair (2004).
+See Changes to the US Model Since 2004 for the specification changes that have been made to the model from the version in Fair (2004).

 The reference Fair (2004) should be read by those contemplating using the model for research.
 This reference may also be of interest to teachers who would like a deeper understanding of the model than can be obtained by reading Chapter 2 of this workbook.
 There are a number of experiments in Fair (2004) that may be of interest to discuss with advanced students.